Super Bowl XII: Super Bowl pregame news and notes

 Super Bowl XII provided an opportunity for Morton to not only beat his former team, but also to redeem himself for his Super Bowl V loss and the loss of his starting job to Staubach.
 For Staubach, he had a chance to win his second Super Bowl and defeat his old rival, showing that he truly was the better quarterback of the two.

-Tony Dorsett became the first football player in history to win an NCAA National Championship one year (with the University of Pittsburgh Panthers) and a Super Bowl the next.
+Tony Dorsett became the first football player in history to win a college football national championship one year (with the Pittsburgh Panthers) and a Super Bowl the next.
 Dorsett won both championships in the same building; Pitt clinched the 1976 national championship by defeating the Georgia Bulldogs in the Sugar Bowl on January 1, 1977.

 Dallas was the only NFC team to win the Super Bowl during the 1970s (although both Baltimore and Pittsburgh were pre-merger NFL teams).
 Both Cowboy victories in the decade came in New Orleans against teams making their first Super Bowl appearance.

 This was the first Super Bowl between two teams who had met in regular season play.
 The Cowboys defeated the Broncos 14–6 on the final Sunday of the regular season at Texas Stadium.
 Both teams' starters saw limited action in that contest, since both squads had already clinched their respective division championships and home-field advantage throughout the playoffs.
 Denver was 12–1 and Dallas 11–2 prior to the Dec 18 matchup.
 It was the first of only two times that two teams have played each other in the Super Bowl after playing on the final weekend of the regular season (the New York Giants and New England Patriots played in the final week of the 2007 regular season and met again in Super Bowl XLII).
 Under NFL scheduling rules put in place by Commissioner Roger Goodell prior to the 2010 season, the Super Bowl participants will no longer be able to play each other on the final weekend of the regular season, since all games on the final weekend now match division opponents.

 The Broncos were the first team to wear a face mask color other than gray.
 Denver debuted white face masks in 1975 and wore them through 1996, prior to a complete redesign for 1997.

 This was the first Super Bowl to feature arrow markers every ten yards, beginning at the 10 yard line, to indicate the direction of the nearest goal line, which were first used at Kansas City's Arrowhead Stadium in 1973.
 They became mandatory league-wide the following season in 1978.